koenrane/KR-new-site/content/My research.md

 ### Reflections on this work
 Looking back from October 2024, I feel fondness for this line of work.
 The feeling of making a difference - thrilling.
 Discovering new ideas - thrilling.
 Making light-hearted posts & steering my own research as a  PhD student - lovely.

 Considering the technical contributions themselves...
 AI has taken a different path than I imagined in 2018-2021.
 I thought the path to AGI would be longer, entailing real-world robotics and deep RL.
+Reality turned out to be much friendlier and softer.

 Looking back, the suggested use cases seem quaint.
-Worrying about a robot breaking vases in order to maximally clean your room?
-If robots are powered by LLMs or similarly generalizing technology,
+Worrying about a robot breaking vases in order to clean your your floor as quickly as possible?
+If robots are powered by LLMs or similarly generalizing technology, it seems hard to imagine that they'd be _aware_ that you wanted the room clean but _interpret the request too literally and then break vases in order to clean it as quickly as possible_.
+That said, it seems quite imaginable that such a robot would initially "too dumb" to do the job properly - it would accidentally break vases by mis-predicting the impact of its actions.

+The low-impact work has not yet mattered for AGI, but perhaps one day AUP will power LLM-driven agent systems.
+I'd like my agentic systems to check in with me before taking highly impactful actions, and I think AUP + LM value heads might be great for [chiseling that behavior](/reward-is-not-the-optimization-target) into the AI!

+Or maybe you just ask the LLM agent to check in with you, and it does, and everything is fine. 🤷‍♂️